Warriors Orochi 3: Warriors Orochi 3: Ultimate Definitive Edition

-The upgraded version of Warriors Orochi 3: Ultimate, the Warriors Orochi 3: Definitive Edition was released for PC Steam on 12 July 2022.
+The upgraded version of Warriors Orochi 3: Ultimate, Warriors Orochi 3 Definitive Edition was released for PC via Steam in July 2022.
 This version contains Warriors Orochi 3: Ultimate, as well as most of the previously released downloadable content, highlighted by over 500 DLC items ranging from weapons and costumes to scenarios.

-In addition, this version also include new optimizations for the PC version, such as mouse and keyboard support and a wide range of graphical settings to allow players to fine tune their experience.
+In addition, this version also includes new optimizations for the PC version, such as mouse and keyboard support and a wide range of graphical settings to allow players to fine tune their experience.

 Reception

 Warriors Orochi 3 and its expanded versions received "mixed or average" reviews.
 The original version of Musou Orochi 2 sold 200,526 copies in its first three days of release.
 It was rated by Famitsu with a 9/8/8/9, for an averaged rating of 34/40.